 What Is Spanakopita?

 A 'traditional' Greek spanakopita is a savory vegetarian pie made primarily with spinach, feta cheese and a pastry dough.
 It is a common Greek appetizer or side dish.
-Some recipes are made into one large pie and cut into squares while others are made into individual servings where they are rolled or folded into triangles.
+Some recipes are made into one large pie and cut into squares while others are made into individual servings where they are rolled or folded into triangle

 How To Make Spanakopita Triangles